Updated 2026-04-25

 pip install "openai>=1.40.0" python-dotenv

 Create an OpenAI client and point base_url at the DeepSeek endpoint.
-The chat.completions.create call is identical to OpenAI; only the model name changes (deepseek-chat for the generalist, deepseek-reasoner for the reasoning-heavy variant).
+The chat.completions.create call is identical to OpenAI; only the model name changes.
+Start with `deepseek-v4-flash` for everyday traffic and switch to `deepseek-v4-pro` for harder reasoning or review-heavy tasks.

 import os